kristopherjohnson/kjchess/README.md

 - Can determine legal moves for a given position.
 - Uses minimax with alpha-beta pruning to determine best move.
-- Implements enough of the UCI protocol that a game can be played with these UIs:
+- Implements enough of the UCI protocol that a game can be played with these chess UIs:
     - [XBoard](https://www.gnu.org/software/xboard/) and the [PolyGlot](https://chessprogramming.wikispaces.com/PolyGlot) adapter.
     - [Scid vs. Mac](http://scidvspc.sourceforge.net/#toc3)
     - [ChessX](http://chessx.sourceforge.net)